-- (1) The chief executive may erect or place a regulatory notice at the entrance to a conservation park or resources reserve stating that dog-walking is permitted in the park or reserve. - (2) However, the chief executive may erect or place the notice only if the chief executive is satisfied- - (a) the area of the conservation park or resources reserve was widely used for dog-walking before the initial dedication of the area under the Act; and - (b) that allowing dogs into the conservation park or resources reserve will not result in- - (i) any damage to a cultural resource of the park or reserve; or - (ii) a significant adverse effect on a natural resource of the park or reserve. - (3) In this section-
+- (1) The chief executive may erect or place a regulatory notice at the entrance to a conservation park or resources reserve stating that dog-walking is permitted in the park or reserve. - (2) However, the chief executive may erect or place the notice only if the chief executive is satisfied- - (a) the area of the conservation park or resources reserve was widely used for dog-walking before the initial dedication of the area under the Act; and initial dedication, of an area, means the initial dedication of the area as any 1 of the following-

+- (b) that allowing dogs into the conservation park or resources reserve will not result in- - (i) any damage to a cultural resource of the park or reserve; or - (ii) a significant adverse effect on a natural resource of the park or reserve. - (3) In this section-